chadaustin/2016frontend/README.md

 # What is this?

-2016frontend is an example project integrating the components of a typical modern web frontend stack as of 2016.
-There are dozens of possible technology choices at each level of the stack, but the ones I've selected here are perhaps the most common ones.
+2016frontend is an example project built from a typical modern web frontend stack as of 2016.
+There are dozens of possible technology choices at each level of the stack, but the ones I've selected here are perhaps the most common.

 ## Audience

-This project was written for two groups of people: people who've always wanted to play with those newfangled React and TypeScript things, and people who don't work on the web but are curious what it's like.
+This project was created for two groups of people: people who've always wanted to play with these newfangled React or TypeScript things, and people who don't work on the web but are curious what it's like.

-It's also for people like me, who roughly know what they want, but can never remember all the myriad configuration settings for webpack and TypeScript and gulp...
+It's also for people like me, who roughly know what we want, but can never remember all the myriad configuration settings for webpack and TypeScript and gulp...  :)

 If you live and breathe web frontend, then there won't be anything new here for you.
 I'm sure you have opinions about something I did wrong, so feel free to comment.  :)